2016 Box Elder County Fair Book

 Lot 6: Safety

 Ball® & Kerr®Fresh Preserving products

-A panel of judges will select the best entry in each category for Fruit, Vegetable, Pickle, and Soft Spread.
-Entries must be preserved in Ball® Jars sealed with Ball® Lids and Bands or Ball® Collection Elite® Jars sealed with Collection Elite® Lids and Bands, Ball® Heritage Collection Jars sealed with Ball® Lids and Bands, or preserved in Kerr® Jars sealed with Kerr® Lids and Bands.
-In addition, soft spread entries must be prepared using Ball® Pectin: Classic, Low or No-Sugar Needed or Liquid.
+A panel of judges will select the best entry in each category for Fruits, Vegetables, Pickles, and Soft Spreads categories.
+Entries must be preserved in Ball® Classic, Collection Elite®, or Heritage Collection Jars sealed with Ball® Classic, Collection Elite®, or Heritage Collection Lids and Bands, or preserved in Kerr® Lids and Bands.
+In addition, soft spread entries must be prepared using Ball® Pectin: Classic, Low or No-Sugar, or Liquid.

-The best entry from each category will receive:
+Entries from each category honored with a First Place award will receive:

 • One (1) Five-Dollar ($5) Coupon for Ball® or Kerr® Fresh Preserving Products and